What is an automation ROI calculator?

 It helps businesses estimate whether process automation can save enough time and cost to justify implementation budget.

-Estimate the financial return of workflow automation before you commit to a build.
+Estimate the financial return of workflow automation before you commit to a build, internal tool, or process improvement project.

 Monthly manual costEUR 7,794